A Socially Distant Father's Day at an L.A. Nursing Home Is a Welcome, Though Difficult Event

 Father’s Day marks the second time since the pandemic began that Alexandria Care Center, a nursing facility located in Los Angeles, Calif., has held open their sliding door for parents and their children to see each other from a distance.
 Last month, Alexandria Care Center allowed children to see their mothers at a distance for Mother’s Day.
 This Sunday, nurses wheel fathers down a corridor to the lobby where they see their children and grandchildren standing at the doorway.

 Beginning June 18, Los Angeles County relaxed restrictions on nursing homes, allowing visitations with masks on and six feet of space.
 However, inside visits are not allowed in nursing homes unless four weeks have passed since a positive coronavirus case at a facility.
 At Alexandria Care Center, COVID-19 patients are housed in a separate unit with their own designated staff members.
-According to the California Department of Health data last updated on June 9, Alexandria Care Center has had 23 COVID-19-related resident deaths.
+According to the California Department of Public Health data last updated on June 9, Alexandria Care Center has had 23 COVID-19-related resident deaths.
 “No one ever thought that they or their loved ones would ever have to deal with a worldwide pandemic,” says Lori Mayer, Vice President of Communications for Genesis Healthcare, which operates Alexandria and 500 other nursing home facilities across the U.S. “California has not eased restrictions yet.
 In the meantime, we are happy to facilitate engagement of our residents and their loved ones visually through a window or door.”

 This Father’s Day, in compliance with those rules, locked eyes had to take the place of hugs with dad.
 Salutations and words of affection are spoken at an elevated tone to be heard over phone rings, the air conditioning and the sounds of nearby Sunset Boulevard.
 With a carpet separating them, children pass cards, a hot lunch and flowers to a staff member in Personal Protective Equipment who then sprays the items before handing them to the resident.